nixworks/public/news/2014/09/27/README.md

 _Context: David Cunliffe, New Zealand Labour Party, New Zealand general election_

 ### [Artur Mas i Gavarr, the President of the Spanish region of Catalonia, authorises a referendum on independence on November 9 despite the opposition of the Government of Spain. ](/news/2014/09/27/artur-mas-i-gavarro-the-president-of-the-spanish-region-of-catalonia-authorises-a-referendum-on-independence-on-november-9-despite-the-opp.md)
-_Context: Artur Mas i Gavarró, Catalonia, President of the Generalitat of Catalonia, Spain, national government_
+_Context: Artur Mas i Gavarr, Catalonia, President of the Generalitat of Catalonia, Spain, national government_

 ### [Dozens of people are arrested as Hong Kong pro-democracy rallies continue. ](/news/2014/09/27/dozens-of-people-are-arrested-as-hong-kong-pro-democracy-rallies-continue.md)
 _Context: Hong Kong_